jarleven/NetworkHOWTO/OpenWrt/VPN.md

 |   |   |   __ \    |  |
 |   |   |    __/       |
  \_____/|___|  |__|____|
-    Example with NordVPN on the OpenWrt
+    Virtual Private Network

 ```

+## Example with NordVPN on the OpenWrt